Dallas ISD students hold large ICE walkout

 "We've seen the fear in our communities.
 We're using our voices because we have a right to speak out on issues that directly impact our lives and our sense of safety," according to a news release from the ICE Out of Dallas Student Initiative.

 Immigration attorney Belinda Arroyo said she’s seeing that impact first hand.
-The parents of students who are United States citizens are being detained by ICE.
+She has clients who are in ICE custody and their American children are living with fear and uncertainty.

 "I have people who have as many as three U.S. citizen children to as much as eight U.S. citizen children.
 All of those children are attending Texas school districts everyday.
 They are dealing with the weight of their parents being detained and potentially deported and then there's also students who are dealing with their parents being deported and yet they’re showing up to our schools every day.
 And I would just like to tell you what I've told many people is that as this mass deportation effort goes on, this will be the generation of children who remember this administration deported their parents or attempted to deport their parents," she said.